 Food & Nutrition Services

-- Select the school menu you wish to view.
+- Select the school menu you wish to view (Breakfast or Lunch).

 - Once within the site, you will see the menu is interactive.
-If you hover over a food, you will be able to see and image and a description.
+If you hover over a food, you will be able to see an image and a description.

 Using the App

-If you prefer to use the smartphone app, download School Lunch by Nutrislice from Google Play for Androids or the App Store for iPhones.
+If you prefer to use the smartphone app, download the "Nutrislice" app by Nutrislice, Inc. from Google Play for Android or the App Store for iPhones.

 - Select your state, followed by your school district.